-When watching the albatross one is struck with the fact that the bird gets up to windward without appearing to use his wings to a degree sufficient to account for the same.
+WHEN watching the albatross one is struck with the fact that the bird gets up to windward without appearing to use his wings to a degree sufficient to account for the same.
 The sailors wings to a degree sufficient to account for the same.
 The sailors are satisfied with the explanation that he beats to windward.
 The conditions are of course not analogous to those of a ship sailing to windward.
 If the wind be very light, or if there be a calm, occasional powerful and obvious flapping of the wings occurs.
 If there is no wind, the birds often settle on the water round the ship.
 In very heavy weather the birds disappear altogether, probably settling on the water.
-Except that for breeding they resort to the islands, I believe they frequent the open ocean where the surface is selden without more or open ocean, where the surface is seldom without more or less swell.
+Except that for breeding they resort to the islands, I believe they frequent the open occar, where the surface is seldem without more or open ocean, where the surface is seldom without more or less swell.

 On watching the flight of the albatross, one observes that in order to rise from the water violent and obvious flapping of the wings is necessary, which is continued some time after the wings cease to strike the water.
 After a start has thus been effected, if there is a fresh breeze, the wings are kept almost motionless.
-Sometimes the bird goes some distance with the impetus derived from the flapping of the wings at the start, but sooner or later he turns so as to expose the plane surface of his wings full to the force of the wind, rising at the same time some height above the water, and drifts off to leeward, thus soon acquiring the velocity of the wind; then swooping down into the hollow between two swells, he turns his head to windward, and keeping close to the surface of the water, sails along more or less against the wind for a surprising distance; finally, rising over the crest of a wave comparatively high into the air, and turning with his wings as before, so as to catch the wind to the fullest extent, he again lets himself drift off to leeward.

-Thus the manœuvre he performs seems to consist in drifting with the wind in such a way as to attain its velocity very soon, and then turning round as a translation of the surprising round.
+Sometimes the bird goes some distance with the impetus derived from the flapping of the wings at the start, but sooner or later he turns so as to expose the plane surface of his wings full to the force of the wind, rising at the same time some height above the water, and drifts off to leeward, thus soon acquiring the velocity of the wind; then swooping down into the hollow between two swells, he turns his head to windward, and keeping close to the surface of the water, sails along more and keeping close to the surface of the water, sais along hore or less against the wind for a surprising distance; finally, rising over the crest of a wave comparatively high into the air, and turning with his wings as before, so as to catch the wind to the fullest extent, he again lets himself drift off to leeward.
+Thus the manœuvre he performs seems to consist in drifting with the wind in such a way as to attain its velocity very soon, a defen turning round so as to make use of the walcoints.